dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 **Out of scope**
+* Localization support (for reports message formats, identifiers, etc.).
-* Custom analyzers has equal data access as the inbox analyzers.
+* Custom analyzers have equal data access as the inbox analyzers.
+We'll aim to ship analyzers that use public BuildCheck API/OM surface.
+But for extra agility we might chose to implement and ship some analyzers using unexposed data.
 * All inbox analyzers reports have precise location(s) of issues.
 * Opt-out of analysis on code-level (something like C# `#pragma warning disable`, but within msbuild xml files).
 * Simplified authoring experience via dedicated reference assembly.